RuhAm/T-REx/README.md

    ```
 The first argument <number of files> is the number of files that the user wants to preprocess.
 The second argument is the <class> which takes on 0 or 1 as value.
 1 is going to preprocess sweep observations and 0 is going to preprocess neutral observations.

-The preprocessed files are going to be located at "CSV_files" inside the "Data" folder.

-The preprocessed files are going to be located at the following directory:
+2.3.4 The preprocessed files are going to be located at the following directory:

    ```sh
    /T-REx/Data/CSV_files/